BrunnoM7/business-panel-layout/README.md

 # Admin panel layout

 This small study project is a panel layout built during a course provided by [School of Net](https://www.schoolofnet.com/).
-The main objective of the project was to deliver a layout for a business platform administrative panel.
+The main objective was to deliver a layout for a business platform administrative panel.

 The main technologies and libraries used in this project:
 - HTML